5G-MAG/Tech/pages/Network_APIs/Workflow_for_Audio_Streaming.md

 ## Pre-conditions

 * A content provider wishes to stream live segmented-audio over the internet, including mobile networks, to an application running on standards off-the-shelf 3GPP UEs (e.g. smartphones, connected cars, etc.).

-* Today, such as service would have to be delivered over-the-top, i.e. without any defined quality of service (QoS).
-* Measurements of such a service over today's mobile networks indicate that the QoS experienced by listeners may fall short of their expectations (e.g. latency and interruption-free audio playblack similar to conventional broadcast radio).

 * The content provider has the ability to use certain **network capabilitues** (e.g. selected from an API catalogue) and has received authentication credentials from the newotk operator authorising their use (when available).
 * The content provider has access to one or several **Network API Platforms**.
 These platforms are accessible through any device/connectivity (e.g. Internet-acccessible website portal, command line tools, dedicated application, etc.).
   * Note: For Network API Platform access, the content provider has obtained key access tokens/keys/credentials/payment details in advance.